isomerpages/moe-loyangviewsec/_about-us/School Ethos/School Rules.md

 <p>1.5&nbsp;&nbsp; The school song will be sung during morning assembly on
 Tuesdays.</p>
 <h3><strong><u>2.
 Attendance</u></strong></h3>
-<p>2.1&nbsp;&nbsp; Punctuality must be observed when reporting for school,
+<p>Punctuality must be observed when reporting for school, lessons, examinations
-lessons, examinations and any school activity.
-Students who are not present during attendance-taking at 8.30 a.m. on Mondays and at 7.30 a.m. on Tuesdays to Fridays will be considered late for school.</p>
+and any school activity.
+The reporting time for attendance-taking is 7.50 am on Mondays to Fridays.
+Those who report after 7.50 am will be considered late for school.</p>
 <p>2.2&nbsp;&nbsp; Leaving the school compound during school hours must be
 approved with written permission of the Principal or the Vice-Principal.</p>
 <p>2.3&nbsp;&nbsp; Absenteeism from school and CCA</p>